ppanko/intro-to-hpc/Glossary.md

 * _command line interface_ - method of interacting with the computer using text commands.
 * _computer cluster_ - a system of inter-connected computers that can work together to accomplish assigned jobs.
 * _directory_ - a "folder".
+* _environmental variable_ - a pre-defined "setting" used to control a process (i.e., an R session).
 * _graphical user interface_ - method of interacting with the computer using images or prompts.
 * _head node_ - the computer that assists users with scheduling jobs to the main computer cluster.
 * _interactive processing_ - manually instructing a computer to run a set of commands or programs.